Music Encoding Conferece

 Senior Digital Scholarship LibrarianBoston College

 Anna E. Kijas is a Music Librarian and Head of Lilly Music Library at Tufts University.
 She is interested in exploring the affordances and application of digital humanities tools and methods in historical (music) research, the application of standards, including TEI and MEI, for open access research and publishing, and the use of minimal computing.
 She also explores and writes about topics in nineteenth century music with a focus on gender, women, and performance criticism and reception.
-Anna recently published a book entitled ""The Life and Music of Teresa Carreño (1853-1917): A Guide to Research"", and developed a digital project, which documents Carreño's performance career with primary source materials, metadata, and transcriptions, as well as explores her performances and texts through data analysis and visualization tools.
+Anna recently published a book entitled "The Life and Music of Teresa Carreño (1853-1917): A Guide to Research", and developed a digital project, which documents Carreño's performance career with primary source materials, metadata, and transcriptions, as well as explores her performances and texts through data analysis and visualization tools.
 She writes about using digital humanities tools and methods to explore, visualize, and augment scholarship.
 Anna is currently serving on the Executive Council for the Association for Computers and the Humanities (ACH), is Chair of the Affiliation and Liaisons Committee (ACH), and Chair of the Organizing Committee for the upcoming Music Encoding Conference (2020).

 John Rink